iOSTestApps/MBS-Now/README.md

 # MBS Now

-This branch doesn't include the collection view seen in the [master repository](https://github.com/mbsdev/MBS-Now).
+This doesn't include the collection view seen in the [master branch](https://github.com/mbsdev/MBS-Now).
 On the positive side, it has no known bugs.
+Lunch menus only update in master.

 MBS Now does not support iOS versions less than `7.0`